grea09/color/article/article.md

 \EndFunction
 </div>

 This auxiliary algorithm is meant to deal with failure.
-It will heal the plan to make the failure recoverable for the next iteration of POP.
+It heals the plan to make the failure recoverable for the next iteration of POP.
 Of course it can't fix the plan by keeping the problem as it is.
-This obviously breaks some properties as the algorithm no longer adheres to the specification of the input, but in exchange it will always issue a valid plan whatever happens.
-For more information on this property go take a look at the  [appropriate section bellow](#hypersoundness).
+This obviously breaks some properties as the algorithm no longer adheres to the specification of the input, but in exchange it will always issue a valid plan whatever happens. [(cf. Hypersoundness)](#hypersoundness).

 Soft failure is useful when the precision and validity of the output is not the most important criteria we look for.
 In some cases (like in recognition processes) it is more useful to have an output even if it is not exact than no output at all.
 That is why we propose a soft failing mechanism for POP algorithms.

-### Definitions
-We define first some new notions, then we will explain the healing algorithm.
+Following, we define first some notions, then we explain the healing algorithm.

 <div class="definition" name="Needer">
 A needer is an action that needs a resolution related to a flaw.
-We define different types of needer according to the type of the flaw.
+We define different types of needers according to the type of the flaw.

-* Subgoal needer
-For a subgoal $a_n \xrightarrow{s} a_s$ the needer is the action $a_n$ that has an unsatisfied precondition in the current partial plan.
+* For a subgoal $a_s \xrightarrow{s} a_n$ the needer is the action $a_n$ that has an unsatisfied precondition provided by an eventual action $a_s$ in the current partial plan.

-* Threat needer
-The needer of a threat $a_t$ of a link $a_p \xrightarrow{t} a_n$ is the target $a_n$ of the threatened causal link.
+* For a threat $a_t$ of a link $a_p \xrightarrow{t} a_n$ it is the target $a_n$ of the threatened causal link.
 </div>

 <div class="definition" name="Proper fluents">